TheCipherX/test/Readme.md

 Wanna Change Password?
 ```
 Don't be so lazy,
- Open lock.sh file in Editor
+Open lock.sh inside CNLock in Editor
 Search for word root
 Once found, Change to whatever you want,
 After Saving the file, Run handler.sh
 bash handler.sh
 That's All..
 Enjoy😊.